Pegassos/Sliding-Puzle-Game/README.md

 # Sliding-Puzle-Game
-Sliding puzzle simple game made with React, where the player should move the grids to make them in ascending order from 1 - 15 to win.
+Sliding puzzle is a simple game made with React, where the player should move the grids to make them in ascending order from 1 - 15 to win.

 # Controls
 Arrow keys,